new-proimage/npg-selection-lists/README.md

-# Selection List Component
+# Selection Lists Component

 ## 1. Overview
-Set To List is the component based on [`Ember.Component`](http://emberjs.com).
+Selection Lists is the component based on [`Ember.Component`](http://emberjs.com).
 It represents two list with drag'n'drop capabilities from one to another.
 It accepts to array where the first is the array of possible items, the second is the array of the selected items that appear in the second column.
 However, the items of the first column are available items - selected.
 The members of the array might of any type.